WenderHost/nccagent-extras/readme.txt

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 == Changelog ==

+= 3.6.3 =
+* Adding Product Finder Help Graphic option to "Product Finder" page settings.
+* Bugfix: Product Finder Table was loading results when no fitlers were selected.
+To fix I added an additional condition for resetting the table when there is a saved state with empty values.
+Previously, I was only checking for `null` values.

 = 3.6.2 =
 * Adding Issue Dates to Carrier &gt; Product pages.